 Daniel Kent is long SHOP.TO and GOOS.TO

 Canadian tech giant Shopify (SHOP.TO) has been taking the TSX by storm lately.
 Up over 125% in 2019, the company may be able to ride its current momentum to a $500 price point.
-However, are investors making a huge mistake by purchasing the stock at these levels?
+However, are investors looking to buy the Canadian stock making a mistake at these levels?

 What Exactly Does Shopify Do?